 Crawl rate seems too low

-You can't tell Google to increase your crawl rate (unless you've explicitly reduced it for your property).
+You can't tell Google to increase your crawl rate.
 However, you can learn more about how to manage your crawling for very large or frequently updated websites.

 Why did my crawl rate drop?